Letters from a fairy are some of the most precious gifts and we share how to Write Fairy Letters.

 Fairy Letters are no different to a child.

-For many children, it is a comfort to receive a Fairy letter.
-The idea that their fairy could be watching over them whilst they sleep reassures that they are not alone, even if Mummy and Daddy are in the other room.
+For many children, it is a comfort to receive a letter from a Fairy.
+The thought that a fairy is watching over them whilst they sleep, reassures that they are not alone, even if Mummy and Daddy are in the other room.

 Here are 3 simple tips…

-- Always encourage: “I was watching you today and noticed how kind you were”
+- Always encourage: “I was watching you today and noticed how beautiful you are”

 A fairy note only needs to be a few words to be effective.
 The magic is in the personal touch….